kevromster/GoEat/README.md

 - Frontend: UI for setting up all parameters.
 - Main bot in Telegram.
 - Feedback bot in Telegram.
-- Backend for Telegram bot.
+- Backend for the Telegram bot.
 Processes user messages.
 - Objects detector.
 Processes images of the queue and fills the backend with found data.

 ## License